 Intent to develop a package was first announced on 24 October by First Minister Arlene Foster and Deputy First Minister Michelle O’Neill.
 The funding was authorised after they recognised the “significant reduction in demand” for coach and private bus services since the onset of the coronavirus COVID-19 pandemic.

 Subject to securing the necessary approvals, grants will be based on the reserves that licenced coach and bus operators in Northern Ireland are required to hold to satisfy financial standing requirements.
-They will be paid at the rate of:
+They will be paid at the maximum rate of:

 - £8,000 for the first vehicle